Germuu/Music-collabortion-site/README.md

 ## Bridging the Gap

 One common workaround is to convert tracks and stems into universally recognized formats such as WAV or MP3.
 This method enables both remote and cross-collaboration, but it comes at a cost.
-File conversion and transfer can substantially slow down the workflow, disrupt creative momentum, and introduce potential quality issues.
+File transfer can substantially slow down the workflow, disrupt creative momentum, and introduce potential quality issues.

 ## The vision